GoogleCloudPlatform/community/tutorials/drupal-on-compute-engine.md

 1. In **SMTP server settings**, enter the following settings:
     * **SMTP server**: `smtp.sendgrid.net`
     * **SMTP port**: `2525`
-1. In **SMTP authentication**, enter the username and password that you provided when you set up your SendGrid account.
+1. In **SMTP authentication**, enter `apikey` and the API key value that you created in your SendGrid account.
 1. In **E-mail options**, enter the address and name that you want email to come from.
 Note that if you don't provide these values, your e-mail will use your Drupal site name and have an address similar to `admin@example.com`.